everycity/tfm-triton-k8s/README.md

 It installs:

+- Ubuntu 18.04 with the 5.3 HWE Kernel (to avoid CephFS crashes)
 - Docker as the CRI
 - Calico as the CNI
 - MetalLB for Load Balancing
 - Rook, with CephFS as a storage backend
 - Helm v3.0.2 under /usr/local/bin
 - kubetail under /usr/local/bin
+- Kubernetes Dashboard
+- Weaveworks Kured for automatic cluster reboots post-os-updates

 ## Notes